Orange-OpenSource/fiware-cepheus/README.md

 	mvn clean docker:push

 ## Running

 Espr4FastData is a SpringBoot application.
-You can running as a service.
+You can run it as a service.

+	java -jar espR4FastData.jar

 ### Configuration file

 The configuration file directory is stored in application.properties.
-It 's json file
-Which typical content is:
+It's a simple json file which typical content is:

     {
 	  "in": [